LeSpocky/ptxdist/doc/dev_advanced_rule_files.rst

               FIXME

-We’ll add two menu entries, one for each optional parameter we want to add on demand to the ``configure`` parameters:
+We’ll add two menu entries, one for each optional parameter we want to add on demand to the ``configure`` parameters.
+The main menu entry will be adapted to contain these entries in a submenu, trailing spaces are added to the ``prompt`` string for proper alignment:

 .. code-block:: kconfig

     ## SECTION=project_specific

-    config FOO
+    menuconfig FOO
            tristate
-           prompt "foo"
+           prompt "foo                           "
            help
              FIXME